wenlzhang/obsidian-todoist-context-bridge/ENHANCED_SYNC_GUIDE.md

 ## Overview

-The Enhanced Log-Based Sync System is a revolutionary approach to bidirectional task synchronization between Obsidian and Todoist.
+The Enhanced Log-Based Sync System is a revolutionary approach to task completion synchronization between Obsidian and Todoist.
 Unlike traditional scanning methods that process all tasks every sync cycle, this system uses intelligent state tracking to achieve superior performance and reliability.

 ## Key Features